ww44ss/Exascalar-Analysis-/README.md

 Current available analyses
 ==========================

 #####Exascalar_Cleaner.R

-  This reads in the Top500 and Green500 lists, cleans the data, and creates data.frames with these descriptive names (for example).
-The cleaning function gets updated frequently since the cleaning of individual lists is a a bit customized (naming and data enrty has not been consistent across the years)
+This reads in the Top500 and Green500 lists, cleans the data, and creates data.frames with these descriptive names of columns.
+The cleaning function gets updated frequently since the cleaning of individual lists is a bit customized (naming and data entry has not been consistent across the years)

+Naming conventions are:

    _Nov13.csv_ - the combined Top500 and Green 500 list from November 2013